-If you’re trying to land that dream job and you’ve finally gotten an interview, “Congratulations!”
+If you are trying to land that dream job and you have finally gotten an interview, then you should congratulate yourself!
 Of course, you may be thinking that the job search was the easy part because now you actually have to sell yourself face-to-face to a prospective employer.
 For some, that is terrifying.
 Even if it’s not, you are much more likely to receive a job offer if you are prepared to confidently answer common interview questions and showcase what you have to offer.

 Because the interview process can be a little intimidating, let’s start with some easy tips to master your interview before moving on to some that require a little more time and effort.

 See?
 You’ve got this one covered.
 This tip to succeed in a job interview is all about presentation.
 In fact, you almost want the interviewer to overlook how you’re dressed because it is so appropriate that it doesn’t call attention to itself.
 For women, a nice business suit, dress, or slacks and blouse can suffice.
 A tasteful amount of jewelry is okay, but limit the bling.
 For men, a nice suit and tie, or business slacks, shirt/tie can do the trick.
 If you’ll be doing a tour of the facility, it’s advisable to wear professional but comfortable shoes.
 Generally, you will know how corporate to appear based on the job you are applying for, but even for more casual companies, it is a good idea dress “up” for the interview – you can always dress down later.
 Of course, you will also want to have your hair and beard well-groomed, nails attended to, and make sure you are protected against unwanted perspiration without being overly perfumed.